Francesca Hong

-Francesca Hong (born November 4, 1988) is an American chef, community organizer, and Democratic politician from Madison, Wisconsin.
-She is a member of the Wisconsin State Assembly, representing Wisconsin's 76th Assembly district since 2021.
-She is the first Asian American member of the Wisconsin Legislature.
-She is a candidate in the Democratic primary for governor of Wisconsin in the 2026 election.
+Francesca Hong (born November 4, 1988) is an American politician, former chef, and business owner who has represented Wisconsin's 76th Assembly district in the Wisconsin State Assembly since 2021.
+She is a member of the Democratic Party and the Democratic Socialists of America (DSA).
+Hong's district includes the downtown and east side of the state capital, Madison, as well as Maple Bluff.

+Hong is the first Asian-American member of the Wisconsin Legislature and formed the first Asian Caucus in the State Assembly in 2025; she is also a member of the Assembly Socialist Caucus.
+Hong was an unsuccessful candidate for governor of Wisconsin in 2026, narrowly losing the Democratic primary to Milwaukee County executive David Crowley in an upset.

-Early life and career
+Early life and culinary career

-Hong was born on November 4, 1988, in Madison, Wisconsin, to Korean American immigrant parents.
-During her childhood, she attended public schools in Madison, graduating from Madison West High School in 2007.
-Hong then attended the University of Wisconsin–Madison, dropping out in 2009 to work a full time job.
-During her time at the university, Hong studied Spanish and journalism.
+Francesca Hong was born on November 4, 1988, in Madison, Wisconsin, to Korean-American immigrant parents.
+As a child, she attended public schools in Madison, graduating from Madison West High School in 2007.
+Hong played soccer growing up and played for West High.
+Hong then attended the University of Wisconsin–Madison, where she studied Spanish and journalism, hoping to become a sports journalist.

-After attending UW–Madison, Hong began working as a dishwasher at 43 North Restaurant in Madison, later becoming a line cook, sous chef, and eventually executive chef at the restaurant in 2011.

-In 2016 Hong and her then-husband, Matt Morris, opened Morris Ramen.
-The restaurant remained open until 2024, when it closed down in February of that year.
+Hong dropped out in 2009 to work a full-time job, starting as a dishwasher and later becoming a line cook and sous chef.
+In 2011, she became executive chef of the American bistro 43 North in Madison, which closed in 2016.
+In 2016, Hong and her then-husband, Matt Morris, opened Morris Ramen in Madison.
+The restaurant closed in 2024.
 Also in 2016, Hong helped found the Culinary Ladies Collective, alongside fellow business owners Tami Lax and Laila Borokhim.

-Political career
+Wisconsin State Assembly (2021–present)

+Elections

-In March 2020, incumbent state representative Chris Taylor announced she would not run for re-election to the Wisconsin State Assembly that year, creating an open seat in the heavily Democratic 76th Assembly district.
-Hong, who at the time did not reside in the district, announced that she would run to succeed her in the 2020 election.
-The open seat attracted a large primary field, with Hong facing six opponents for the nomination.
-During the primary, Hong ran a progressive campaign opposing the Madison police union and supporting the ability for culinary workers to organize into unions, while also emphasizing her business experience as a chef and restaurant owner.
-She won the primary with 28% of the vote, a 6 point margin over Madison police officer Tyrone Cratic Williams, who garnered 22.37%.
+In March 2020, incumbent state representative Chris Taylor announced she would not run for reelection to the Wisconsin State Assembly that year, creating an open seat in the heavily Democratic 76th Assembly district.
+Hong, who at the time did not reside in the district, announced that she would run to succeed Taylor in the 2020 election.
+Hong ran a progressive campaign, opposing the Madison police union and supporting allowing culinary workers to organize into unions, while also emphasizing her business experience as a chef and restaurant owner.
+She won the seven-person primary with 28% of the vote, a six-point margin over the second-place finisher, Madison police officer Tyrone Cratic Williams.

-Hong defeated Republican Patrick Hull in the general election by a 77 point margin, and was sworn in on January 4, 2021.
+Hong defeated Republican Patrick Hull in the general election by a 77-point margin and was sworn in on January 4, 2021.
 She became the first Asian American state legislator in Wisconsin history.
+In 2022, Hong was reelected unopposed.
+In May 2024, Hong was endorsed by the Madison Area chapter of Democratic Socialists of America.
+In the 2024 elections, Hong was again reelected unopposed.